botworld-wiki/beatburger.github.io/_docs/manage-pages.md

 You can totally do that as a [Maintainer](roles.md#maintainer), and that'll be the only way to do some edits that Editor Mode just can't handle.

 TBW

 ## Understanding a page structure

 Here's the top of the ["Bots Materials" page](https://www.botworld.wiki/materials) in its current version.
 It illustrates a bunch of different elements you can expect to find in most pages, so let's break it down to explain each part individually.

+**You don't need to understand or master it all** some parts are totally optional and you can skip them: any html is either for custom stuff, not required, or for Editor Mode, not required either.
+Very worth learning about still so ask and we will teach you so you can have fun later!

 You can first see some [headers](#headers) (up until ---), and then a mix of Markdown and HTML.
 In their entirety, most pages are mostly [Markdown](wiki-md.md), But some HTML code is used when markdown isn't powerful enough to give us the desired design or features.
 A couple Editor Mode tags (ghcms) are present also, to enable Editor Mode access to these specific page locations.